 Born, raised and educated within the boundaries of the 98th Legislative District, Dave Hickernell is a product of the communities that he represents and serves.
 He is committed to standing up for the conservative views and values deeply held by the residents of those communities.

-Hickernell is a member of the Elizabethtown Rotary Club and the Elizabethtown Grange.
-Dave and his family are members of St. Peter’s Catholic Church in Elizabethtown, where he has served in various leadership positions, including president of the Church council.
+Hickernell is a member of the state Board of Education, the Pennsylvania Higher Education Assistance Agency, the Elizabethtown Rotary Club and the Elizabethtown Grange.
+Dave and his family are members of St. Peter’s Catholic Church in Elizabethtown, where he has served in various leadership positions, including president of the church council.

-A 1977 graduate of Donegal High School, and 1983 graduate of Elizabethtown College, Hickernell resides in West Donegal Township with his wife, Karen, and daughter, Jessica, who is a graduate of Quinnipiac University.
+A 1977 graduate of Donegal High School and 1983 graduate of Elizabethtown College, Hickernell resides in West Donegal Township with his wife, Karen, and he has one adult daughter.

 Sign up to receive occasional updates from me.